team-watchdog/apoc-gardens-wiki/public/markdown/Vegetables/corn.md

 - Pole beans

 ## Description:
 Corn is a tender, warm-season annual crop that produces ears of yellow, white, or bi-colored kernels.
-A long, frost-free growing season (60 to 100 frost-free days) is necessary to grow and harvest corn.
 It is a member of the grass family (_Poaceae_) and relies on wind to pollinate its flowers.
 This is the reason that corn is planted in blocks of short rows instead of long, single rows.
 There are several varieties of sweet corn.
 Corn plants can grow up to 6 feet tall and have long, narrow leaves.
 In Sri Lanka, corn is grown in various regions and is an important crop for both human consumption and animal feed.

 ## Planting requirements
 **Planting season:**  October to January and April to August